History of wireless telegraphy and broadcasting in Nauru: World War II

 Within a week of the reported shelling it was confirmed that all 5 merchant vessels that had been in the immediate vicinity of the island of Nauru at the time of the shelling, were lost, either sunk or captured.

 The wireless station played a role (if passive one) in the first German attack on Nauru:

 HOW RAIDER ATTACKED NAURU.
 Made Signal, "Do Not Use Wireless" SYDNEY, December 28.— In a statement this afternoon Mr. Hughes said, "Later reports from Nauru describing the attack on the island on the morning of December 27 state that an enemy raider bearing a Japanese name arrived off the island shortly before daybreak and signalled the island by name with a Morse lamp.
 "The enemy then signalled Nauru, 'Do not use your wireless or I shall shoot the mast down.
 I am going to shoot at the phosphate loading jetties in order to save the destruction of human life and property.'
 "The instruction not to use the wireless was complied with and at 6.40 a.m., Nauru local time, the raider opened fire on the essential potash store and loading gear, the cantilever loading jetty, all the oil storage tanks and cantilever shore storage.

 "The mooring gear, store and other phosphate buildings were shelled at close range but the mooring buoys were destroyed by pompom fire.
 The oil fuel tanks were still burning last night.
 The wireless station, however, remains intact as also does the power station.
 Private houses were not fired on.
 "It is now stated by Nauru that the raider hoisted the Nazi flag before opening fire."
-Mr. Hughes added that this confirmed the suspicion that the raider got within safe range and ascertained that no war ships were in the vicinity before revealing its identity.
+Mr. Hughes added that this confirmed the suspicion that the raider got within safe range and ascertained that no warships were in the vicinity before revealing its identity.

-In April 1941, following the release of a New Zealand report into merchant shipping losses made allegations against the Nauran wireless officers, but shortly thereafter greatly moderated the charges:
+In April 1941, following the release of a New Zealand report into merchant shipping losses, allegations were made against the Nauran wireless officers, but the charges were greatly moderated shortly thereafter: